by Alan Collins

 Maybe you’ve heard of him and his “golden voice.”
-If you’ve been hiding in a cave for the last week, then check his video below:
+If you’ve been hiding in a cave for the last few years, then check his video below:

 Ted is the formerly homeless, formerly unemployed man who was hired — literally off the street — by the Cleveland Cavaliers for his dream job as an announcer.
-Other job offers are still pouring in from around the country.
+He accepted this offer after turning down literally a tone of other job offers that came in pouring in from around the country.

 No HR manager, headhunter or hiring manager would ever say to a homeless person, “You know what you need to do?
 Go stand in traffic with a sign and talk like a radio DJ to every person you meet.”